Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 The Cut-Out Revolution

-My first "anatomical" saddle in 2005 featured a simple cutout-essentially a hole in the middle of the saddle meant to relieve pressure.
+My first "anatomical" saddle in 2005 had a simple cutout—a hole in the middle meant to relieve pressure.
 It was better than nothing, but far from perfect.
 I still have that early model hanging in my workshop as a reminder of how far we've come.

-These early designs often created new pressure points around the edges of the cutout.
-I remember one particularly painful century ride where the hard edge of my saddle's cutout actually caused more problems than the original design!
+Those early designs often created new pressure points around the cutout's edges.
+I remember one particularly painful century ride where the hard edge of my saddle's cutout caused more problems than the original!
 My riding buddies didn't hear the end of my complaints for weeks.

-However primitive, these early attempts recognized the problem and began the evolution toward truly effective solutions.
-They were the necessary first step in the right direction.
+Still, these early attempts recognized the problem and started the evolution toward truly effective solutions.
+They were a necessary first step.

 The Noseless Approach

-The next major innovation came with noseless and split-nose designs.
-Police bicycle units became early adopters after NIOSH (National Institute for Occupational Safety and Health) research showed significant benefits for officers spending entire shifts on bikes.
+The next big innovation came with noseless and split-nose designs.
+Police bicycle units became early adopters after NIOSH research showed significant benefits for officers spending entire shifts on bikes.

-These designs proved particularly popular in triathlon and time trial positions, where riders spend extended periods in aggressive forward postures.
+These designs proved especially popular in triathlon and time trial positions, where riders spend extended periods in aggressive forward postures.
 I've now guided dozens of triathletes toward these solutions with consistently positive results.

 Short-Nose Integration

-In 2015, Specialized introduced the Power saddle-a design that would fundamentally change the market.
-With its dramatically shortened nose and wide rear platform, it struck an ingenious balance: maintaining enough nose for control and position changes while eliminating most of the problematic pressure points.
+In 2015, Specialized introduced the Power saddle—a design that fundamentally changed the market.
+With its dramatically shortened nose and wide rear platform, it struck a clever balance: enough nose for control and position changes while eliminating most of the problematic pressure points.

 I was fortunate to test early prototypes, and the difference was remarkable.
 I could ride in an aggressive position for hours without the typical numbness setting in.
 Within two years, virtually every major manufacturer had introduced their own short-nose variant.
 The change happened almost overnight in industry terms.

-This wasn't just marketing-it represented a genuine advancement in both comfort and health protection.
+This wasn't just marketing—it was a genuine advance in both comfort and health protection.
 I switched my personal bikes to this style and haven't looked back.

 Today's Cutting-Edge: Adaptive Materials

-The latest frontier employs technologies that would have seemed like science fiction a decade ago:
+The latest frontier uses technologies that would have seemed like science fiction a decade ago:

-1. 3D-printed lattice structures: Saddles like the Specialized Mirror and Fizik Adaptive use complex 3D-printed polymer lattices that can be tuned to provide variable support-firmer under sit bones, softer where needed.
+1. 3D-printed lattice structures: Saddles like the Specialized Mirror and Fizik Adaptive use complex 3D-printed polymer lattices that can be tuned for variable support—firmer under sit bones, softer where needed.

-During a recent bike fit, I watched in real-time as my pressure map changed between different saddles.
-The difference between a standard saddle and a properly designed prostate-friendly model was stunning-red pressure hotspots in my perineal region completely disappeared with the right saddle.
-Seeing this data visualized was more convincing than any marketing claim could ever be.
+During a recent bike fit, I watched in real-time as my pressure map changed between saddles.
+The difference between a standard saddle and a properly designed prostate-friendly model was stunning—red pressure hotspots in my perineal region completely disappeared with the right saddle.
+Seeing that data visualized was more convincing than any marketing claim.

 My Top Recommendations for Prostate-Friendly Saddles